 The “Southern Uphill Diversion Drain”; being a diversion of the Ruahorehore Stream around Tailings Storage Facility 3 (the Ruahorehore Diversion).

 In both cases the diversions are designed and will be constructed to maintain fish passage (and habitats) to a similar standard as existing.
-Therefore, it is considered that there is no requirement for these diversion structures to include a fish facility and a dispensation is sought accordingly.
+Therefore, it is considered that there is no requirement for these diversion structures to include a fish facility, and a dispensation is sought accordingly.

+All works are to be undertaken in accordance with the provisions of the Aquatic Fauna Salvage and Relocation Plan and the Stream Diversion and Development Plan included in the Waihi Area Ecology and Landscape Management Plan included in Part H of the application documents.

 Summary of Design and Effects